rusoku/CANAL-DLL/README.md

 # CANAL-DLL
-CANAL DLL for TouCAN USB to CAN bus converter
+VSCP CANAL DLL for TouCAN USB to CAN bus converter

 Version 1.0.2.RC1